Privacy policy

 Data concerning Users will be shared with the entities mentioned below:

-Institutions.
-The Data will be transferred by the Data Controller to the Institution that has granted or has to grant the corresponding Programme and/or where the training is taken.
+• Institutions.
+The Data will be transferred by the Responsible party to the Institution that has granted or is to grant the corresponding Program or Course with Limited Places and/or where the training is being carried out.

-Santander Group entities.
+• Santander Group entities.
 Also, the Data of any Users that have previously granted consent by means of the consents set out in the User register will be sent to the Local Banks and/or to the Local Universias to enable them to send their own commercial communications and those of third parties, if the User has granted consent in accordance with point 3 of this Privacy Policy.
+As previously mentioned, in the case of the United Kingdom, they can only send commercial communications about their own products or services.

 Users may consult the identity of the specific Local Bank and the Local Universia to which Universia will transfer their Data, depending on their country of residence for the purposes of commercial communications, by clicking here